What We Know About The App That Delayed Iowa's Caucus Results

 "If there's a challenge, we'll be ready with a backup and a backup to that backup and a backup to the backup to the backup," Price told NPR.
 "We are fully prepared to make sure that we can get these results in and get those results in accurately."

-And in his statement Tuesday morning, Price said: "We have every indication that our systems were secure and there was not a cyber security intrusion.
+And in his statement Tuesday morning, Price said: "We have every indication that our systems were secure and there was not a cybersecurity intrusion.
 In preparation for the caucuses, our systems were tested by independent cybersecurity consultants."

+A spokesman for the Department of Homeland Security's cybersecurity agency said, "At this time, we have no reporting of any malicious cyberactivity.
+We encourage our election partners to build resilience into their planning and execution procedures, to prepare for issues that may come up during election processes."

+Sen. Mark Warner, D-Va., vice chairman of the Senate Select Committee on Intelligence, said, "The continuing chaos in Iowa is illustrative of our overall failure to take sufficient steps to protect the integrity of our election systems."

-But, as NPR and Iowa Public Radio reported in January, there were also concerns about a lag in the adoption of technology in some rural parts of Iowa.
+But as NPR and Iowa Public Radio reported in January, there were also concerns about a lag in the adoption of technology in some rural parts of Iowa.

 "At least everybody with smartphones is gonna [use the app], I know that," said Gary Gelner, who chairs the Hancock County Democratic Party in north central Iowa.
 "You'd be surprised how many people up here got the old flip cellphones."

-The app was developed by a company named Shadow Inc., according to published reports.
-NPR has not confirmed that, but the Iowa Democratic Party paid the company a total of $63,183.91 in "professional fees" in November and December, according to a campaign finance report filed by the party in January.
+The Iowa Democratic Party paid Shadow, the app developer, a total of $63,183.91 in "professional fees" in November and December, according to a campaign finance report filed by the party in January.

 Shadow's website describes the company this way: "We are campaign and technology veterans who have built and implemented technology at Hillary for America, Obama for America, Google, Kiva, Apple, the AFL-CIO, and the DNC.
 Our passion is to create a permanent advantage for progressive campaigns and causes through technology."

-Note: A previous version of this story incorrectly said Holly Christine Brown was appointed last week as the Asian/Pacific Islander caucus chair for the Iowa Democratic Party.
-Brown actually has been chair of her caucus for over a year but was appointed as a precinct chair last week.